root-project/root/README/ReleaseNotes/v626/index.md

 ## Deprecation, Removal, Backward Incompatibilities

-- The "Virtual MonteCarlo" facility VMC (`montecarlo/vmc`) has been removed from ROOT.
+The "Virtual MonteCarlo" facility VMC (`montecarlo/vmc`) has been removed from ROOT.
 The development of this package has moved to a [separate project](https://github.com/vmc-project/).
 ROOT's copy of VMC was deprecated since v6.18.
+The previously deprecated packages memstat, memcheck have been removed.
+Please use for instance `valgrind` or memory sanitizers instead.
+ROOT's "alien" package has been deprecated and will be removed in 6.28.
+Please contact ALICE software support if you still rely on it.

+`TTree.AsMatrix` has been removed, after being deprecated in 6.24.
+Instead, please use `RDataFrame.AsNumpy` from now on as a way to read and process data in ROOT files and store it in NumPy arrays (a tutorial can be found [here](https://root.cern/doc/master/df026__AsNumpyArrays_8py.html)).
-- `TTreeProcessorMT::SetMaxTasksPerFilePerWorker` has been removed. `TTreeProcessorMT::SetTasksPerWorkerHint` is a superior alternative.
+`TTreeProcessorMT::SetMaxTasksPerFilePerWorker` has been removed. `TTreeProcessorMT::SetTasksPerWorkerHint` is a superior alternative.
-- `TTree::GetEntry()` and `TTree::GetEvent()` no longer have 0 as the default value for the first parameter `entry`.
+`TTree::GetEntry()` and `TTree::GetEvent()` no longer have 0 as the default value for the first parameter `entry`.
 We are not aware of correct uses of this function without providing an entry number.
 If you have one, please simply pass `0` from now on.
-- `TBufferMerger` is now out of the `Experimental` namespace (`ROOT::Experimental::TBufferMerger` is deprecated, please use `ROOT::TBufferMerger` instead)
+`TBufferMerger` is now production ready and not experimental anymore: `ROOT::Experimental::TBufferMerger` is deprecated, please use `ROOT::TBufferMerger` instead.

-- RooFit container classes marked as deprecated with this release: `RooHashTable`, `RooNameSet`, `RooSetPair`, and `RooList`.
+RooFit container classes marked as deprecated with this release: `RooHashTable`, `RooNameSet`, `RooSetPair`, and `RooList`.
 These classes are still available in this release, but will be removed in the next one.
 Please migrate to STL container classes, such as `std::unordered_map`, `std::set`, and `std::vector`.
-- The `RooFit::FitOptions(const char*)` command to steer [RooAbsPdf::fitTo()](https://root.cern.ch/doc/v628/classRooAbsPdf.html) with an option string in now deprecated and will be removed in ROOT v6.28.
+The `RooFit::FitOptions(const char*)` command to steer [RooAbsPdf::fitTo()](https://root.cern.ch/doc/v628/classRooAbsPdf.html) with an option string in now deprecated and will be removed in ROOT v6.28.
 Please migrate to the RooCmdArg-based fit configuration.
 The former character flags map to RooFit command arguments as follows:
     - `'h'` : RooFit::Hesse()
     - `'m'` : RooFit::Minos()
     - `'o'` : RooFit::Optimize(1)